 The story of the Warriors stretches back 70 years to when they were founded as the Philadelphia Warriors by Peter A. Tyrell.
 Two championships were captured by the team in Philadelphia, including one in their inaugural season.
 Perhaps most noteworthy of their time playing ball in Philadelphia was when star player Wilt Chamberlain scored 100 points in a single game against the New York Knicks.
 A record that has never come close to being eclipsed, this game has gone down in basketball history.

 The 1962 season saw the Warriors move to San Francisco and undergo a period of rebuilding as they traded Wilt Chamberlain following a Finals loss in 1964 and struggled to reload the team for the future.
-They did make it back to the Finals by 1967 only to lose again, this time to the new team in Philadelphia, the 76ers, and their star player, Wilt Chamberlain.
+They did make it back to the Finals by 1967 only to lose again, this time to the new team in Philadelphia, the 76ers, now led by Wilt Chamberlain.

 The Warriors saw another rise to greatness in the late 80s and early 90s with the additions of key players such as Tim Hardaway, Mitch Redmond, and Chris Mullin.
 Changes in ownership brought more changes to the roster with Chris Webber and Latrell Sprewell joining the team and helping the Warriors reach the playoffs.
-Team chemistry brought about a breakup of the team and a losing record.
+Negative team chemistry brought about a breakup of the group and a losing record.

 The competitive Western Conference was too much for the Warriors teams in the early 2000s led by Jason Richardson, Antawn Jamison, and Gilbert Arenas.
 That overwhelming competition quashed the championship dreams of the Warriors for several seasons once the playoffs rolled around.